-FAQs about making a Massachusetts Medical Power of Attorney
+What is a Massachusetts Medical Power of Attorney?

 The person granting control is called the "principal," while the individuals or entities gaining authority are called the "agents."
 Suitable for Massachusetts residents, this Power of Attorney for health care is made for use in Middlesex County, Worcester County, Suffolk County, and in all other parts of the state.
 All Massachusetts Medical PoA forms from Rocket Lawyer can be modified to address your unique scenario.
 This essential legal document will provide confirmation to medical providers and other parties that your chosen agent(s) can make choices for you.